CyberLions/constitution/constitution.md

     4. The Captains must hold tryouts for the CPTC and CCDC competitive teams before the end of September.
     5. The Captains must have a detailed training plan prior to the start of the semester that must be approved by the President and Vice President.
     6. The goal of the captain positions will be to gain hands-on leadership experience in a security-focused environment and represent Penn State at various competitive events.

+## Chairs

+* The President may appoint active members to a chair or captain position without a vote with consent from the Vice President.
+* The President may create, modify, or dismiss chair positions without a vote with consent from the Vice President.
+* There is no limit on the number of chair postitions that can be created.
+* There are no restrictions on the number of chair positions a member can hold.
+* Responsibilities of Officers can be delegated to chair positions as needed, created chair positions should report to their respective officer.
+* The constitutional list of chair positions is nonexhaustive.
 * Chair Positions:
   * Competition Chair
     1. The Competition Chair is responsible for finding competitions the organization can compete in, facilitating team creation when required, and assisting with internal competitions.